 Origin of Cortado

-The word “cortado” in Spanish means to cut something, and it this case it reflects the part of the process of making by “cutting” the espresso with a small amount of milk.
+The word “Cortado” in Spanish means to cut something, and it this case it reflects the part of the process of making by “cutting” the espresso with a small amount of milk.
 Cortado has its roots in Iberian Peninsula of Spain and Portugal, where it is served as a afternoon pick-me-up coffee cup.

 What's the Difference?
 Cortado vs. Macchiato